Measuring R\'enyi entropy with an Echo Protocol: Applications

 \subsubsection{Application to the superconducting circuit platform}

-We first present a simple proposal for measuring the second R\'enyi entropy using a superconducting circuit platform.
-These platforms provide a way to implement time reversal, which is essential for the echo experiment \cite{Braum_ller_2021}.
-For simplicity, we assume that the total system consists of three qubits.
-We designate qubit 1 as subsystem B (the total number of qubits of subsystem B is $N_B=1$) and qubits 2 and 3 as subsystem A $(N_A=2)$.
-Since our proposal requires two copies of subsystem B, we need a total of four qubits ($N_A+2N_B=4$) to measure the second R\'enyi entropy.
-We can use directly the general proposal described in the section \ref{measure_Renyi_entropy_subsection} to measure the second Renyi entropy for this 4-qubit system.
-The measurement protocol is shown in Fig.~\ref{circuit_proposal}.
+We present a minimal proposal for measuring the second R\'enyi entropy on a superconducting circuit platform.
+Such platforms naturally enable time-reversal operations, which are essential for implementing Loschmidt echo type of experiments~\cite{Braum_ller_2021}.
+For simplicity, we consider a three-qubit system.
+Qubit~1 is assigned to subsystem~$B$ ($N_B=1$), while qubits~2 and~3 form subsystem~$A$ ($N_A=2$).
+Using the simplified protocol shown in Fig.~\ref{Renyi2_protocol_random_simplified}, only a single copy of subsystems $A$ and $B$ is required; thus, a total of three qubits ($N_A+N_B=3$) suffices to measure the second R\'enyi entropy.
+The general measurement scheme described in Sec.~\ref{measure_Renyi_entropy_subsection} can be directly applied to this three-qubit system.
+The corresponding circuit implementation is shown in Fig.~\ref{circuit_proposal}.
+The second R\'enyi entropy can be computed as in Eq.~\eqref{Renyi_entropy_protocol_equation}.